China - A Trip Along the Silk Road (Part 2 of 3)

 Mogao is a complicated, and somewhat annoying place to visit.
 At Yungang or Longmen you pay admission and are free to wander about and peer in and marvel at the intricate carvings.
 At least that's what I did.
 I was spoiled by working in Yungang and being able to look at the caves in the moonlight when no one else was around and ponder them at leisure.
 At Mogao they keep most of the caves locked up and you must be let in by guides.
 There are various admission fees for 10 caves or 30 caves, though we were required to buy the maximum and then wait until they could collect all of the foreigners together in a big bunch to be led around together by an "expert Chinese speaking guide."

-There didn't appear to be many people to make up our group and it appeared that we might be waiting a while for additional buses to arrive before they would let us in.
+There didn't appear to be many people to make up our group and it seemed that we might be waiting a while for additional buses to arrive before they would start our tour.
 We met an American couple, Duke and Karen, both physical therapists who have been travelling for 9 months through Nepal (where they worked for a while) and Pakistan to here.
 They've had a wonderful time, though Duke now has a stomach disorder and they are going to start heading home shortly.
 Fortunately for us, they had a spare lithium battery that fit our Nikon which we purchased from them for 50Y.

 Our group also included a Malaysian woman named Annette that reminded us of a person from our Chinese class that was always in a hurry, and a Chinese guy who knew a few English words.
 While we were waiting for our group to grow in size Annette, who speaks some Chinese and is very pushy managed to get us admitted because she was very insistent about needing to get a bus in two hours.
 At first we were happy about this, but Annette, who could speak to the guide (he knew no English) convinced him to rush and show us 30 caves in 2 hours because she had paid for 30 caves and wanted her money's worth.
 Normally, you get two sessions of 15 caves, one set in the morning and one set in the afternoon.
 We didn't have much choice other than follow along, but this pace was far too fast to appreciate the caves.